JakeWharton/gitout/README.md

 For help creating a valid cron specifier, visit [cron.help](https://cron.help/#0_*_*_*_*).

-To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.
+To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable (for example, `-e "HEALTHCHECK_ID=..."`).

 If you're using Docker compose, an example setup looks like;
 ```yaml